bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Email to an admin now possible.
 One bug fixed: email-check.

-Version 0.14.2: gender divers added.
+Version 0.15.0: gender divers added.
 Switch to the QueryBuilder.
+reCaptcha v3 implemented (optional).